rkt/rkt/Documentation/subcommands/run.md

 ### Default contained networking

-When the argument is not given, `--net=default` is automatically assumed and the default contained network network will be loaded.
+When the argument is not given, `--net=default` is automatically assumed and the default contained network will be loaded.

 ### Host networking